Fractional Bookkeeping vs. Hiring a Bookkeeper: What Actually Fits Your Business?

 Great question.
 And no, it doesn't mean you only get part of a bookkeeper.

 Fractional bookkeeping means getting ongoing, professional bookkeeping support without adding someone to your payroll.
-Instead of hiring a full-time employee, your business works with an outside bookkeeper who handles an agreed-upon scope of work — monthly reconciliations, financial reporting, accounts payable or receivable support, payroll-related bookkeeping, cleanup projects, or simply keeping the books current and accurate month after month.
+Instead of hiring an employee, your business works with an outside bookkeeper who handles an agreed-upon scope of work: monthly reconciliations, financial reporting, accounts payable or receivable support, payroll-related bookkeeping, cleanup projects, or simply keeping the books current and accurate month after month.

-It's about consistency.
-Accuracy.
-A reliable month-to-month process that makes your numbers trustworthy and your reporting useful.
+Bookkeeping isn't just about having someone available to enter transactions.
+It's about consistency, accuracy, and a reliable month-to-month process that makes your numbers trustworthy and your reporting useful.
 That stuff doesn't happen automatically — it's the result of good workflows, regular review, and someone who actually knows what they're doing when things get a little complicated.

 A fractional bookkeeper often brings established systems, outside perspective, and experience solving the exact kinds of problems that tend to pile up in small business books.
 That's especially valuable when there's a backlog to work through, reporting has gotten inconsistent, or you need stronger financial systems than you've had in the past.